VirusTotal/vt-cli/README.md

 ### Use with a proxy

-If you are behind a HTTP proxy you can tell `vt-cli` which is the address of your proxy server by multiple ways.
+If you are behind an HTTP proxy you can tell `vt-cli` which is the address of your proxy server in multiple ways.
 One is using the `--proxy` option, like in:

 ```sh
 $ vt --proxy http://myproxy.com:1234 <command>